Mastering tabi Settings: A Comprehensive Guide

 = "tabi"

-= "A fast, lightweight, and modern Zola theme with multi-language support."
+= "A feature-rich modern Zola theme with first-class multi-language support."

 = 1